How to break free from tobacco dependence

 Modern technology

-Electronic cigarettes function by heating a liquid, known as e-liquid, to create an aerosol, or vapor, that is inhaled.
+Electronic cigarettes work by heating a liquid, known as e-liquid, to create an aerosol, or vapor, that gets inhaled.
 This process avoids combustion, the chemical reaction that produces the most harmful components in cigarette smoke, such as tar.
 The devices consist of a battery, a heating element called an atomizer, and a tank to hold the e-liquid.
-This technology is often framed within the concept of harm reduction, offering an alternative for adult smokers who are unable to quit nicotine entirely.
+This technology is often framed within the harm reduction concept, offering a viable alternative for adult smokers unable to quit nicotine entirely.

-The composition of e-liquids typically includes propylene glycol, vegetable glycerin, flavorings, and varying levels of nicotine.
-The rise of nicotine salts has allowed for higher nicotine concentrations with less throat irritation, mimicking the rapid delivery of a traditional cigarette.
-The long-term health effects of inhaling these substances are still under extensive study, making it a complex topic for both users and public health officials who weigh potential benefits for smokers against risks for non-smokers.
+The composition of e-liquids typically includes propylene glycol, vegetable glycerin, flavorings, and varying nicotine concentration levels.
+The rise of nicotine salts has allowed for higher nicotine concentrations with less throat irritation, closely mimicking the rapid delivery of a traditional cigarette.
+The long-term health effects of inhaling these substances are still under extensive study, making it a complex topic for both users and public health officials who must weigh potential benefits for smokers against risks for non-smokers.

 / 04